workflow-engine-service/core/docs/wes_book/src/concepts/state_action/action_response.md

 # State Action Response

-when you use `hook_url` or `redis` types for state action, your server receive an object that contains:
+when you use `hook_url` or `redis` types for state action, your server receive an object that contains (send parameters):

 | name | type | Description |
 | ----------- | ----------- |----------- |